pegi3s/auto-p2docking-docs/source/evoppi_querier_options.rst

 - **evoppi_q_predmod**
 - **evoppi_q_predpolyq**

-For Drosophila melanogaster the following options are available for these parameters (please note, that you should copy the quotation marks):
+For **Mus musculus** the following options are available for these parameters (please note, that you should copy the quotation marks):

 - **evoppi_q_intdb**
 - **evoppi_q_intmod**